-"Scientific Management"

-Divide the class into small groups, and give students roughly 5 minutes to review the What Would You Do? case that opens the chapter.
+"Scientific Management" Divide the class into small groups, and give students roughly 5 minutes to review the What Would You Do? case.
 Have students come to an agreement about how they would get the work done (the metal moved) and why they think that method would work.
 Have groups share their work with the whole class.

-Lecture on Scientific Management (Section 2) Before lecturing on next section, do the following activity:

-"Gantt Charts" Put the class back into small groups.
+Lecture on Scientific Management (Section 2.2).
+Before lecturing on next section, do the following activity: "Gantt Charts" Put the class back into small groups.
 Give each group a blank Gantt chart, and have them create the chart using a one of the projects below.
-Make sure ALL groups use the same project so that you can compare ideas across groups after the work is complete.
-Planning a campus fundraiser for the end of the semester Mapping out a research project that is due at the end of the semester Plan a formal birthday party for a friend or relative Have groups share their work with the class.
-Lecture on Bureaucratic and Administrative Management and Human Relations Management (Sections 3 and 4) Lecture on Operations, Information, Systems, and Contingency Management (Section 5) Special Items Spark a quick discussion by asking students to respond to the following statement: "Efficiency is exploitation: The studies and techniques developed by Taylor and Gilbreth simply enabled employers to get more work out of their employees." a Make sure students back up their answers.
-Conclusion and Possible Assignments: 1.
-Have students work through the Management Decision , " Tough Love ?", at the Preview end of the chapter.
-To check the work is done, you can either require written answers, or let students know that the next time the class meets, you will call on one of them to present his or her work.
-2. Have students do the Develop Your Career Potential , "Know Where Management Is Going. " Require them to bring in the article and the concept list to the next class meeting.
+Make sure ALL groups use the same project so that you can compare ideas across groups after the work is complete. - Planning a campus fund-raiser for the end of the semester - Mapping out a research project that is due at the end of the semester - Planning a formal birthday party for a friend or relative Have groups share their work with the class.

+Lecture on Bureaucratic and Administrative Management and Human Relations Management (Sections 2.3 and 2.4).
+Lecture on Operations, Information, Systems, and Contingency Management (Section 2.5).
+Special Items Spark a quick discussion by asking students to respond to the following statement: "Efficiency is exploitation: The studies and techniques developed by Taylor and Gilbreth simply enabled employers to get more work out of their employees."
+Make sure students back up their answers.

+Conclusion and Preview Possible assignments:

+- 1. Have students work through the Management Decision Tough Love?, at the end of the chapter.
+To check the work is done, you can either require written answers, or let students know that the next time the class meets, you will call on one of them to present his or her work. - 2.
+Have students do the Develop Your Career Potential Know Where Management Is Going.
+Require them to bring in the article and the concept list to the next class meeting.
 If your class is small enough, spend 5 minutes having students share their results at the beginning of class as a warm-up to the next lecture.
-Ask a student who has an article based on the content you are going to cover to present last.
-3. If you have finished covering Chapter 2, assign students to review Chapter 2 and read the next chapter on your syllabus.
-Remind students about any upcoming events
+Ask a student who has an article based on the content you are going to cover to present last. - 3.
+If you have finished covering Chapter 2, assign students to review Chapter 2 and read the next chapter on your syllabus.
+Remind students about any upcoming events.

 Additional Activity

 Out-of-Class Project: "Peer Review."
-Each group of 4-5 students should work through the Management Team Decision at the end of the chapter.
-The case deals with developing peer review systems for conflict management and gives the example of a convenient-store employee who foils a robbery, breaking a company policy against heroism.
+Each group of 4 to 5 students should work through the Management Team Decision.
+The case deals with developing peer review systems for conflict management and gives the example of a convenience store employee who foils a robbery, breaking a company policy against heroism.
 Students will need to draft guidelines for a peer-review process, make a decision using that process, and then determine if peer review was the most appropriate method for deciding the outcome in the case.

-Assignment Teaching Tips and Solutions
+Assignments with Teaching Tips and Solutions

-Case Assignment - What Would You Do?
+What Would You Do?
+Case Assignment

+ISG STEELTON

+International Steel Group, Steelton, Pennsylvania.